GasJac/terraform-provider-virtualbox/README.md

 ## Usage

-It is recommended to use the following imahe in order to avoid "timeout while waiting for state to become 'yes' (timeout: 5m0s)": https://github.com/ccll/terraform-provider-virtualbox-images/releases
+It is recommended to use the following image in order to avoid timeouts during terraform plan "timeout while waiting for state to become 'yes' (timeout: 5m0s)": https://github.com/ccll/terraform-provider-virtualbox-images/releases

 Here is working .tf example file: